ManpreetSinghGrewal/ManpreetSinghGrewal/README.md

 - 👋 Hi, I’m @ManpreetSinghGrewal
-- 👀 I’m interested in ...
+- 👀 I’m interested in coding,stock market and data analysis
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning at Chitkara University
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to do free lancing
 - 📫 How to reach me ...
 INSTA - manpreet_grewal253